Meet Your Four Conference Chairs!

 With more than ten years of experience in fundraising; Joycelyn has worked for various public and private institutions throughout her career.
 Joycelyn’s current role is the Director, University Development for the VCU Development and Alumni Relations Department.
 A native of South Florida, Joycelyn earned her BA in Legal Studies from the University of Central Florida and later earned her Masters in Organizational Leadership from Brenau University.
 In her spare time, Joycelyn loves to hang around her family and friends.
 Joycelyn also loves to cheer on her UCF Knights in college football and VCU in basketball.

-Latasia Priest currently serves as the associate director of development for the North Carolina Textile Foundation (NCTF).
+Latasia Priest currently serves as the associate director of development of the North Carolina Textile Foundation (NCTF) at the Wilson College of Textiles at NC State University.
 She has been with the NCTF since February 2018.
 She has over 9 years of advancement experience in the areas of alumni and constituent engagement, annual giving, board management, event planning, prospect development, stewardship, and strategic planning.

 Latasia began her professional career as a coordinator for the Office of New Student and Family Program at the University of Tennessee at Knoxville where she coordinated the Parents Council, parent fundraising and parent engagement efforts.
 Prior to joining the Wolfpack, she was the assistant director of regional programs at Emory University where she oversaw alumni chapters and affinity groups in the southeast region.
 In her current role, she oversees alumni engagement, annual giving, communications, prospect development and stewardship efforts at the NCTF.